SF Dental | Stella Kim, DDS

 Is mouthwash really worth the effort?

 It depends on your oral health.
 It is often beneficial to use mouthwash, but it might not be necessary in your specific case.
 Regardless, mouthwash is never a replacement for brushing and flossing.
-Check out our Patient Education article on mouthwash to learn more.
+Check out our Ask a Dentist article on mouthwash to learn more.

 How often should I brush and floss?